Glenroy railway station: History

 Glenroy station opened on 24 January 1887, with the railway line past the site of the station opening in 1872, as part of the North East line to School House Lane.
 Like the suburb itself, the station is named after a pastoral run occupied by Duncan Cameron, who originated from Glen Roy, Scotland.

 In 1908, a goods siding was provided and, in 1950, it was extended to a nearby flour mill.
 Hand gates protected the former Glenroy Road level crossing until 1957, when boom barriers were provided.

 On 14 September 1973, Tait motor carriage 424M was destroyed by fire at the station.
 The original station buildings were provided in 1886 and, in 1976, were replaced with brick structures.
 In 1999, Glenroy was upgraded to a premium station, featuring the addition of customer service facilities and the conversion of the former ground-level station building into a waiting room.

 The station was rebuilt for a second time by the Level Crossing Removal Project, due to the grade separation of the Glenroy Road level crossing.
 The level crossing was removed by lowering the railway line underneath Glenroy Road.
 Major construction began in late 2020 soon after and, on 6 May 2022, the rebuilt station opened.

 Platforms and services

 Glenroy has two side platforms.
 The station is currently served by the Craigieburn line, part of the metropolitan railway network.
-The Craigieburn line runs from Craigieburn station, north of Melbourne, joining with the Sunbury, Upfield, Werribee and Williamstown lines near North Melbourne, before travelling through to Flinders Street via the City Loop in a clockwise direction during weekday morning peak hours, or all day on weekends and public holidays, and to Flinders Street via Southern Cross in an anti-clockwise direction during weekday afternoon and evening peak hours.
+The Craigieburn line runs from Craigieburn station, north of Melbourne, joining with the Upfield, Werribee and Williamstown lines near North Melbourne, before travelling through to Flinders Street via the City Loop in a clockwise direction during weekday morning peak hours, or all day on weekends and public holidays, and to Flinders Street via Southern Cross in an anti-clockwise direction during weekday afternoon and evening peak hours.